Azure Foundry

-To set up an Azure OpenAI deployment follow the steps from.
-It is important to remember that Azure OpenAI is often in Beta mode and some features must be requested from Microsoft Azure support to unlock the full potential of Azure OpenAI.
+To set up an Azure Foundry deployment follow the steps from Microsoft Azure OpenAI services.
+It is important to remember that Azure Foundry often has Beta mode and some features must be requested from Microsoft Azure support to unlock the full potential.

 Navigate to the 'edit company' tab and click Add Azure Deployment under the Azure OpenAI settings.